Your contribution can make a real difference for human rights and justice.

 We need to hold President Obama accountable for his position as expressed in Prague on April 5, 2009: “One nuclear weapon exploded in one city–be it New York or Moscow, Islamabad or Mumbai, Tokyo or Tel Aviv, Paris or Prague–could kill hundreds of thousands of people.
 And no matter where it happens, there is no end to what the consequences might be–for our global safety, our security, our society, our economy, to our ultimate survival.”

+Could NYC evacuate for a nuclear attack?
 What about a nuclear accident at Indian Point?

 Recognizing the importance of citizen participation to effect change in government policies regarding nuclear weapons as well as nuclear power, the Nuclear Zero Committee has sponsored two Town Halls which have featured experts on nuclear policy responding in an open Question and Answer format.

 We believe that "Nuclear Zero"--an end to nuclear proliferation, complete nuclear disarmament by all countries including the United States which now possess nuclear weapons, and the end of nuclear power as an energy source--is among the most critical issues of our time.....Read more

 Use these Fact Sheets to inform yourself and for talking points.

 We’ve compiled a list of Movies About Nuclear War, which can be used to educate, organize, and inspire to action.
 Email us and let us know how these movies affect you.

 If you interested in working on the Nuclear Zero issues, contact us.